 At 5am, we counted off the last few seconds and charged up the hill.
 With so many spectators, it felt like a Tour de France stage!
 Really fun.
 That is, until the leaders went off course about a half mile in.
 Probably a little frustrating for those guys. ;-)

 I kept an easy pace, hiking up Squaw Valley as the sun came up, and chatting with the runners around me.
-Graham Cooper was recently back from a stress fracture, and enjoyed the unpredictability of a day that could end anywhere from Escarpment to Auburn.
+Past winner Graham Cooper was recently back from a stress fracture, and enjoyed the unpredictability of a day that could end anywhere from Escarpment to Auburn.
 Meghan Arbogast and Connie Gardner were showing few signs of their stellar performance at the World 100k the previous Saturday (Team USA brought home the gold), and were cruising along and enjoying the sights.

 The scenery in the back country was breathtaking (or maybe that was the altitude?).
 I had the pleasure of running much of it with 7-time finisher and Western States Board Member Whit Rambach, who gave me a full history of the fires in the area.
 We were both happy to see that Red Star Ridge was making an amazing recovery, with plants and flowers sprouting up from the scorched earth.
 Rebirth and renewal everywhere we looked.

 I got my drop bag at Red Star Ridge (mile 16), just in time to add a handkerchief head dress and some more sunscreen.
 It was starting to get warm!
 Whit and I made our way through the exposed hills until we heard the music pouring from Duncan Canyon (mile 23.8).
 These guys were rocking!
 The volunteers had me gassed, sponged, and on my way faster than Jeff Gordon at a NASCAR race.
-I donned the headphones for the next section, listening to some Michael Jackson tunes such as “Burn This Disco Out” and “Got To Be Startin’ Something”.
+I donned the headphones for the next section, listening to an honorarium playlist of Michael Jackson tunes such as “Burn This Disco Out” and “Got To Be Startin’ Something”.
 Perhaps I should have worn a memorial white glove too. ;-) The recently burnt forest was a hill of mesmerizing black skeletons that stood like tombstones, with life bursting at their bases.
 The circle of life was everywhere.

 Somewhere in the hike up to Robinson Flat I caught a toe and went down on the rocks.
 My handheld water bottles saved me from heavy skin damage (and gave a great Bellagio-like water show when both bottles emptied their contents), but my camera took the brunt of the fall and died a quick and painless death.
 I shall miss you, sweet Olympus 340!
 Luis Escobar offered me a hand up, and together we shuffled into the party known as Robinson Flat (mile 30).
 This was the first time I would see my crew, and they were ready for me!
 I took a seat while they swapped out my food and water, loaded me up with ice, and sent me on my way.
 Zoom!